Automation Plugin

 Once you've finished making changes to your implementations, execute the deployConfigToTenant Gradle task.
 This will generate an API endpoint for each action defined in your implementations.

-Automation Plugin implementations can be configured to execute in response to events that occur within the Socotra Insurance Suite.
-Only one implementation can be configured as event-driven.
+A maximum of one Automation Plugin implementation can be configured to execute in response to events that occur within the Socotra Insurance Suite.

 To designate an implementation as event-driven, add the following field to your Automation Plugin configuration.